 Adherence

 In the current healthcare field, there are many effective interventions that have been developed and most of them are considered to be effective.
 One of the advantages that some of these interventions bring and makes them a better choice is encouraging adherence.
-In PA interventions for preventing type 2 diabetes among the high-risk groups, there some interventions that have shown to be superior and also encourage adherence.
+In PA interventions for preventing type 2 diabetes among high-risk groups, there some interventions that have shown to be superior and also encourage adherence.
 The modalities that were found to be effective in this way are the HIIT and high-intensity-interval bodyweight training.
-Roy et al. (2018) also conducted a study to demonstrate the usefulness of HIIT when compared to MICT group.
-They identified that there are higher adherence and better outcomes in the group that did supervise HIIT.
-HIIT shows better outcomes in a short period of time encouraging participation and the sessions are nicely spaced and that encourage adherence to the intervention (Aamot et al, 2016).
+Roy et al. (2018) also conducted a study to demonstrate the usefulness of HIIT compared to the MICT group.
+They identified that there is higher adherence and better outcomes in the group that did supervise HIIT.
+HIIT shows better outcomes in a short period of time encouraging participation and the sessions are nicely spaced and that encourages adherence to the intervention (Aamot et al, 2016).

 Intensity and Energy Expenditure

 One of the ways in which the PA interventions are classified is according to intensity.
-For the same duration of time, the high-intensity interventions have been shown to improve the metabolic metabolism in prediabetes group.
+For the same duration of time, the high-intensity interventions have been shown to improve the metabolism in the prediabetes group.
 With increased intensity, there has been shown to be better glucose tolerance, improved fasting blood glucose levels, improved insulin resistance, and improved lipid metabolism as well as weight loss.
 Cassidy et al. (2017) conducted a study that supported the effectiveness of high-intensity interventions.
 These interventions are often personalized to fit the individual’s physical health status.
-They have the advantage of requiring less time commitment while having superior effects as compared to the traditional methods.
-There is increased effectiveness in improving the cardiorespiratory fitness which is an advantage.
+They have the advantage of requiring less time commitment while having superior effects compared to the traditional methods.
+There is increased effectiveness in improving cardiorespiratory fitness which is an advantage.
 Francois & Little (2015) conducted a study that agrees with this study on the effects of HIT on insulin resistance.
 While some MICT exercises may improve glucose metabolism, most of the time they either fail or take longer to improve insulin resistance.
 However, the HIIT exercise programs have been associated with improved insulin resistance in a shorter period of time.

-One of the factors that have been found to be a common factor in the interventions that are effective is adequate energy expenditure during the exercise period.
+One of the factors that have been found to be a common factor in the interventions that are effective, is adequate energy expenditure during the exercise period.
 While concluding, Philippe et al. (2017) report that downhill climbing could have had the same effectiveness as uphill climbing if the energy expenditure was adjusted.
-Uphill climbing is part of some HIIT programs and this can show that one of the factors that make the PA interventions effective is the energy expenditure.
-Also, while comparing the aerobic exercises and resistance exercises, Lee et al. (2013) report that the resistance exercises showed higher energy expenditure which was tied to their success.
+Uphill climbing is part of some HIIT programs and this can show that one of the factors that make the PA interventions effective, is the energy expenditure.
+Also, while comparing aerobic exercises and resistance exercises, Lee et al. (2013) report that resistance exercises showed higher energy expenditure which was tied to their success.

-In summary, this study found out that usefulness of physical exercise interventions in preventing T2DM is dependent on individual intervention.
+In summary, this study found that usefulness of physical exercise interventions in preventing T2DM is dependent on individual intervention.
 While most of them were found to be effective, the comparative studies showed that some of them were more effective than others and some offered the advantage of improving the level of adherence to the intervention.

 CONCLUSION

-It conclusion, PA interventions are useful in the prevention of T2DM among high risk group.
+In conclusion, PA interventions are useful in the prevention of T2DM among a high risk group.
 The level of effectiveness differs across the interventions and it is important to carry out more studies that will lead to the development of effective models.
-The current study has shown that interventions that are based on HIIT exercise programs are more effective and have the advantage of enhancing adherence and this makes it good for practice.
+The current study has shown that interventions that are based on HIIT exercise programs are more effective and have the advantage of enhancing adherence and this makes them good for practice.
 Energy use forms one of the most important factors in determining the effectiveness of an intervention.

 References